During Reiki Level One, you learn how to practice Reiki on yourself and your friends and family. Your Reiki practice deepens after Reiki Level Two.

 For you to balance holistically, during a Reiki treatment, either:

-So is Reiki as effective if you or I choose a hands off approach?
+So is Reiki as effective if you or I choose a hands-off approach?
 Absolutely.
-You still receive the same holistic balancing effects when Reiki is administered hands off.
-This may be your preferred method.
-If so, simply let me know during your next session.
+You still receive the same holistic balancing effects when Reiki is administered hands-off.
+This may be your preferred method, and I will be following this application during our current times.

 If you practice Reiki professionally or on your friends and family I would be delighted to know which approach suits you and those you treat best.